- Privacy Notice

 We have put in place procedures to deal with any suspected data security breach and will notify you and the Information Commissioner’s Office of a suspected breach where we are legally required to do so.

-How long we keep your information
+- How long do we keep your information

-After you stop being a tenant, service user and or employee, we may keep your data for up to 10 years for one of these reasons:
+After you stop being a resident, service user and/or employee, we may keep your data for up to 10 years for one of these reasons:

-- To respond to any questions or complaints;
+- To respond to any questions or complaints.

-- To show that we treated you fairly;
+- To show that we treated you fairly.

 - To maintain records according to rules that applies to us.

-We may keep your data for longer than 10 years if we cannot delete it for legal, regulatory or technical reasons.
+We may keep your data for longer than 10 years if we cannot delete it for legal or regulatory reasons.

-Despite your consent to receive marketing information, should you change your mind you have the right at anytime to stop us using your information for marketing use by withdrawing your consent.
+Where you consent to receive marketing information, should you change your mind you have the right at any time to stop us using your information for marketing use by withdrawing your consent.
 Consent can be withdrawn by contacting us at email@example.com

 - Access to and correction of the information we hold on you

 You can find out if we hold any personal information about you by making a ‘subject access request’ under the GDPR.
-If we do hold information about you, we will:

-- Give you a description of it;
+- Give you a description of it.

-- Tell you why we are holding;
+- Tell you why we are holding it;

 - Tell you who it has been disclosed to; and